wellpeyt/BIOL3070-Wells/Warm-up-mosquitoes-wells.md

 - [DISCUSSION](#discussion)
   - [Interpretation of 1st analysis-
     Barplot](#interpretation-of-1st-analysis--barplot)
-  - [Interpretation of 2nd analysis- Linear
+  - [Interpretation of 2nd analysis- Generalized Linear Model](#interpretation-of-2nd-analysis--generalized-linear-model)
-    Model](#interpretation-of-2nd-analysis--linear-model)
 - [CONCLUSION](#conclusion)
 - [REFERENCES](#references)

 # ABSTRACT

-This report analyzes mosquito blood meal samples collected from regions around the Salt Lake City area to identify which bird species may be acting as amplifying hosts for the West Nile virus (WNV).
-Sequencing the DNA of these mosquitos showed that House finches and American robins were common dominant hosts.
+We analyzed mosquito blood meal samples collected from regions around the Salt Lake City area to identify which bird species may be acting as amplifying hosts for the West Nile virus (WNV).
+Sequencing the DNA of these mosquitos showed that House finches in particular and other species such as the House sparrow and American robins were most common blood meals for the mosquitos and also the most dominant hosts of detectable viremia.
 Their high frequency of being carriers for the West Nile virus suggest these species are the key species for transmission in the area.
-Better understanding these feeding patterns could improve early detection and moquito control for higher risk habitats and populations.
+Better understanding these feeding patterns could improve early detection and mosquito control for higher risk habitats and populations.

 # BACKGROUND

-West Nile virus (WNV) is a mosquito-born virus that typically passes between *Culex* mosquitos and birds also known as avian hosts (Centers for Disease Control and Prevention, 2025).
+West Nile virus (WNV) is a mosquito-born virus that typically passes between *Culex* mosquitos and birds also known as avian hosts.
+Symptoms of the virus include severe fever, disorientation, and paralysis (Centers for Disease Control and Prevention, 2025).
 Humans and other mammals serve a particular role in being a “dead-end” host because their blood viral levels are too low to re-infect mosquitos so transmission stops (Chancey, 2015).
 Thie virus was first detected in North America in 1999 and has since become endemic across much fo the United States and Utah (Hadfield, 2019).

 Transmission of the virus occurs when infected mosquitos feed on birds that culture enough viremia to spread the virus further.
-IDentifying which bird speceis act as amplifying hosts is essential and important for understanding local transmission and predicting outbreak risk.
+Identifying which bird species act as amplifying hosts is essential and important for understanding local transmission and predicting outbreak risk.
 Previous experiments have shown that species such as the American robin and House finch sustain higher levels of viremia and infect mosquitos